idsimple/idsimple_rails_demo/README.md

 To get going, first [sign up for idsimple](https://app.idsimple.io/account/sign_up) and then follow the steps below:

-1. Create an organization on idsimple if you don't have one already.
+1. Create an organization on idsimple if you haven't already.

 2. Create an app and name it "Rails Demo".
 Set the access url to `http://localhost:3000`.
 You'll want to use `http` and not `https` for the demo.
 See the [Getting Started](https://idsimple.io/docs/getting-started) doc to see some screenshots.